Children are assessed both formally and informally in a variety of ways:

 - Observations by the teacher

-Children in our Reception class follow the Early Years Foundation Stage curriculum (EYFS) which was updated from April 2017.
+Children in our Reception class follow the Early Years Foundation Stage curriculum (EYFS) which was updated and implemented from September 2021.

 Your children will be learning new skills, acquiring new knowledge and demonstrating their understanding through seven areas of learning and development.
 Children should mostly develop the three prime areas first: - communication and language, physical development and personal social and emotional development.
 As children grow, these prime areas will help them develop skills in four specific areas: - literacy, mathematics, understanding the world and expressive arts and design.
 Children in the EYFS learn by playing and exploring, being active and through creative and critical thinking which takes place both indoors and outside.

 In the final term of their Reception year an EYFS profile is completed by the class teacher for each child.
-This provides parents with a well-rounded picture of their child's knowledge and understanding and their progress against expected progress.
-The levels of development are assessed against the Early Years goals and will be expressed as 'emerging', 'expected' or 'exceeding'.
-Parents will be given a copy of the results.
+This provides parents with a well-rounded picture of their child's knowledge and understanding and their progress against expected progress as well as readiness for Year 1.

 Children will have a statutory phonics test in June.
 This is a short assessment, first introduced in 2012, to confirm whether individual pupils have learnt phonic decoding to an appropriate standard.
 Results will be passed on to parents.
 It will identify children who need extra help so they are given support to improve their reading skills.
 They will then be able to retake the check so that schools can track pupils until they are able to decode.